top of page

 Water Vole © Arthur Rivett

-Our vision for this area is to restore the meandering course of the old river as well as enhancing the adjoining meadows, woodland and hedges for wildlife.
+Our vision for this area is to restore the meandering course of the original river by diverting the flow down the old river course, as well as enhancing the adjoining meadows, woodland and hedges for wildlife.
+We also want to bring the history of the area back to life.

 This is by far the greatest challenge LOHP has taken on.
-The purchase of this unique area was only made possible by a short-term interest free loan of £120,000 from a benefactor and further fundraising will be essential to carry out much of this restoration.
+LOHP used £100,000 of its reserves set aside for land purchase, to which a generous benefactor contributed an additional £120,000 through an interest-free loan.
+Further fundraising will be essential to carry out much of this restoration.

 Donate today, to help us restore the habitat and wildlife of this neglected gem on the Little Ouse.